-UKRO funds new research projects from the outset, when dollars are needed most.
-Our support allows scientists to gather crucial data that may lead to greater funding from the National Institutes of Health (NIH) and eventual breakthroughs in the understanding and treatment of kidney disease.
+UKRO’s project grants are currently suspended.
+Prior to the establishment of the USC/UKRO Kidney Research Center, UKRO funded several rounds of seed funding for the earliest phases of cutting-edge research, when dollars are needed most.
+The purpose of our support was to allow scientists to gather crucial data that could lead to greater funding from the National Institutes of Health (NIH) and eventual breakthroughs in the understanding and treatment of kidney disease.